-Personally Identifiable Information (PII): Do not include sensitive and protected PII including social security numbers, birthdates, citizenship, marital status, or home addresses.
+Personally Identifiable Information: Do not include sensitive and protected personally identifiable information including social security numbers, birthdates, citizenship, marital status, or home addresses.
 Do not include information that a merit reviewer should not make use of.

 10. How to Prepare Current and Pending Support